Looking for the best weekend getaways in the south?

 From Noel of Travel Photo Discovery

-If you’re thinking about a fun weekend getaway in the southeast corridor, think about exciting Miami which will definitely keep you busy.
+If you’re thinking about a fun weekend getaway in the southeast corridor, exciting Miami will definitely keep you busy.

 From Stephanie of History Fangirl

 Historic Birmingham is a perfect weekend trip in the south for anyone looking to dig deeper into American history.